-Because the conditions resulting from Adjacent Segment Disease are new conditions brought on by nerve compression, conservative treatment may be initially advised, such as:
+Because the new conditions that result from Adjacent Segment Disease press on the nerves the process starts again.
+Usually with conservative treatment such as:

 However should these conservative treatments fail to relieve the pain, surgery may be necessary.
-Traditionally extended fusions or the implantation of interspinous devices have been recommended.
-The Bonati Spine Institute strongly recommends against extended fusions and implants, since these procedures result in higher rates of ASD in the adjacent segments.
+Many doctors simply recommend additional fusions.
+However, The Bonati Spine Institute recommends against spinal fusions and implants, since these procedures result in higher rates of ASD in the adjacent segments.

 Additionally artificial disc replacements are sometimes recommended for ASD.
 However, researchers writing in the European Spine Journal, looked at nearly 15 years of data from several studies and found a complication rate for implanted artificial discs of over 50 percent.
 Potential complications associated with artificial disc surgery may include an allergic reaction to the implant material, implanted discs bending, breaking, loosening, or moving, and nerve or spinal cord injury, possibly causing impairment or paralysis.

-The Bonati Spine Procedures have been shown to be highly effective in decompressing the nerves without fusions to treat spinal conditions and very successful in avoiding adjacent segment disease.
-These procedures produce far fewer complications and preserve motion of the spine, therefore, the potentially deleterious effects of spine and ASD is avoided.
-The Bonati Spine Procedures can also benefit patients who have already undergone spinal fusions and suffer from ADS symptoms.
-For more information on how these procedures may help you avoid ASD or be the answer to your ASD simply call (855) 267-0482.
+The Bonati Spine Procedures have been shown to be highly effective in taking the pressure off the nerves without fusions to treat spinal conditions and very successful in avoiding adjacent segment disease.
+These procedures produce far fewer complications and keep the motion of the spine, therefore, the potentially deleterious effects of spine and ASD is avoided.
+The Bonati Spine Procedures can also benefit patients who have already had spinal fusions and suffer from ADS symptoms.
+For more information on how these procedures may help you avoid ASD please contact us.